marschall/hibernate-batch-sequence-generator/README.md

 - SQL Sever
 - In theory any RDBMS that supports `WITH RECURSIVE` and sequences is supported.

+Unfortunately these RDBMS are currently not supported

-- Unfortunately due to the lack of sequences MySQL can not be supported.
+- due to the lack of sequences MySQL can not be supported
 - MariaDB 10.3 works in theory but needs a [pull request](https://github.com/hibernate/hibernate-orm/pull/1930)

 DDL